Omar-p/learning-notes/aws/aws.md

     - private address space:
       in range 10.0.0.0 can be used in different places, but can't be routed over the internet.
       - to give internet access to private devices, we need to use NAT.
-- provide some securitiy benefits
+- provide some security benefits
 - Translate private IPv4 addresses to public
 - Static Nat - 1 private to 1 (fixed) pubic address (IGW) [in NAT table 1:1 private:public]
   - translate from 1 specific private ip address to 1 specific public address[this how IGW within aws works]
   - used when 1 public ip need to be consistent.
 - Dynamic NAT - 1 private to 1st available public[from address pool]
-  - same as static but a public ip is not permnent for a device, it's allocated temporarly from a pool.
+  - same as static but a public ip is not permanent for a device, it's allocated temporarily from a pool.
   - if a device from a private network attempt to access the internet and no available public ip, this access will fail
   - when we have large #of private ip address and want them all to have internet access via public IPs. but when we have less public ip addresses than private ip addresses.
 - Port Address Translation(PAT) - many private to 1 public (NATGW)
   - allow a large #of private devices to share one public address, it's how the AWS gateway functions\
-    within AWS environment, it has a many to one mapping architecture.
+    within AWS environment, it has a many-to-one mapping architecture.
   - THe NAT Device record the src(private) and src Port. it replaces the src IP with the single public IP and a public source port allocated from a pool which allows IP overloading(many to one) PAT record the mapping in the NAT table, to translate the incoming packet from the internet to its